toxicmassk/lab-movies-celebrities/README.md

 ## Iteration #5: The `movie` model

-Now when we've started all this good work, let's keep up strong and build all the routes for the _Movie_ model.
+Now when we've started all this good work, let's keep up strong and build all the route handlers for the _Movie_ model.
 But first, let's create the _Movie_ model.

 The `Movie` model should have: